Of this page to text

 I hope that these pages will enrich your understanding of the value of Japan’s educational heritage and familiarize you with our various council activities.

-Bizen joined the Educational Heritage and World Heritage Registration Promotion Council in May 2015, joining the cities of Mito, Ashikaga, and Hita in promoting our world-class cultural heritage.
+Bizen joined the World Heritage Inscription Council for the Early Modern Japanese Educational Sites in May 2015, joining the cities of Mito, Ashikaga, and Hita in promoting our world-class cultural heritage.

 Bizen already has extensive experience in private-public partnerships, and continues to carry out specialized research in education, construction, and a variety of other fields.
 Now, we’re turning our attention to getting the former Shizutani Gakko registered as a World Heritage site on the basis of its importance to learning.
 Our comprehensive municipal plan even defines our ideal image of Bizen as an “educational town” both historical and modern—a seat of learning where Shizutani Gakko was founded.
 To that end, we’re working on city planning initiatives that promote the former Shizutani Gakko as a symbol of our town and the essence of our municipal character.